 You should carry out and provide a written risk assessment as the first step in planning your event.
-This will ensure that adequate health and safety measures are put in place.
+This will ensure that adequate health and safety measures are put in place, and provide a record of what actions you are taking or have considered in case of any future inquiry.